kayleenasser/Henry---Discord-Music-Bot/README.md

 # Henry the Discord Music Bot
-A bot named Henry to play music on discord voice calls for myself and my friends
+A bot called Henry to play music on discord voice calls using the Discord and YouTube API.
+Made for myself and my friends.
+Currently inactive.